epfl-ada/ada-2024-project-theundocumentedanalysts/README.md

 1. **NLP and Sentiment Analysis**:
    - **Text Tokenization**: Using `NLTK`, we will tokenize plot summaries for sentiment analysis, capturing character emotions and identifying sympathetic or complex antagonist traits.
    - **Sentiment Categorization**: The focus will be on categorizing sentiments related to character arcs, identifying sympathetic villains, and linking sentiment trends to box office success or critical acclaim.
+We specifically leveraged VADER Sentiment Analysis from the `nltk.sentiment` module for its accuracy in handling text with nuanced expressions.
+VADER provides polarity scores (called compound scores) ranging from -1 (highly negative) to +1 (highly positive), that were used to classify characters, identifying those with predominantly negative sentiments as potential villains and those with mixed or balanced sentiments as more complex, sympathetic figures.

 2. **Data Manipulation and Integration**:
    - **Data Handling**: We will utilize cleaned data from `character.metadata.tsv` and `plot_summaries.txt` files to extract relevant features like `movie_id`, `character_name`, and their respective attributes.